- No authorization for travel by any employee shall be granted, and no reimbursement

 - Upon return from the trip, the employee should submit a travel claim using the on-line

-travel claim form detailing his/her actual expenditures.
-This claim should show the
+travel system detailing his/her actual expenditures.
+This claim should show the total

 - The advanced amount should be subtracted from this total.